BitBlocksProject/BitBlocks_old/README.md

 http://bitblocksproject.com/

-Instant, Anonymous, Secure, No fee & Rewarding Cryptocurrency For Everyone
+Instant, Secure, No fee & Rewarding Cryptocurrency For Everyone

 Instant Transactions - Send and receive payments and confirm within seconds

 Zero Fees - Improve your savings with BitBlocks zero transaction fees

 Secure - Have complete ownership and control over your finances.

-Private - No blacklisting, no tracing, no intermediary required.

 Staking - Forget power-hungry mining rigs – stake and earn interest